Traveling is an excellent way to relax after stressful working days. However, it won’t be too much fun if you get sick during your trip.

 Frequent movement and exercise cause significant amounts of water in your body.

 To avoid getting sick when traveling, you should drink bottled water or boiled water.
 Drinking bottled water will help prevent some diseases and bacterial infections.

-I usually buy a bottle of water and refill water at the hotel to save plastic.
-In case you can’t find bottled water, boiled water to cool and take it with you.
+I usually buy a water bottle and refill water at the hotel to save plastic.
+If you can’t find bottled water, boil water to cool and take it with you.
 It’s safe, hygienic, and cost-effective.

 Wash your hands often